QRAM: A Survey and Critique: Definitions and Notation

 Difficulties can arise from either routing or readout, but we stress that both are necessary. \cite{TQC:Kuperberg2013} states ``Our own suggestion for a QRACM architecture is to express classical data with a 2-dimensional grid of pixels that rotate the polarization of light.
 (A liquid crystal display has a layer that does exactly that.)
 When a photon passes through such a grid, its polarization qubit reads the pixel grid in superposition.''
 This seems to satisfy the requirements of the readout, but does not address routing: how do we generate the photon in such a way that its direction is precisely entangled with the address register, so that for state $\ket{i}$, the photon travels to the $i$th pixel in this grid?

-Generally, the routing problem seems more difficult, and in some cases solving the routing problem would easily give us good QRAM with a mechanism such as the above.
+Generally, the routing problem seems more difficult.
+If we have a device that routes data such that the physical location of some aspect of the device (such as the photon described above) becomes entangled with the input state given as address, then readout becomes relatively simple.
+A readout with the polarization mechanism described above could give QRACM, or a series of parallel controlled SWAP gates could give QRAQM.
 Thus, we mainly focus on routing in this paper.

-For that reason, we also will use the term ``QRAM'' to refer to a routing technology that would work for either QRACM or QRAQM with only modest changes to the readout mechanism.
+For that reason, we also will use the term ``QRAM'' to refer to a routing technology that would work for either QRACM or QRAQM with only modest changes to the readout mechanism (the bucket-brigade routing from~\cite{PRL:HarHasLloy09} is a perfect example).